Learning Geometry and Topology via Multi-Chart Flows: PRELIMINARIES

 A curve with zero tangential acceleration, intuitively a shortest path on the manifold, is known as a \emph{geodesic}.
 For a point $\bx$ on a $d$-dimensional Riemannian manifold, one can attach a $d$-dimensional Euclidean space known as the tangent space at $\bx$, containing all vectors that are tangent to the surface at $\bx$.
-Given an initial position $\bx_{0}$ and initial $\bbv_{0}$, one can use the exponential map $\text{Exp}_{\bx_{0}}(\bbv_{0})$ to obtain the result of following along the geodesic for unit time.
+Given the initial position $\bx_{0}$ and the initial velocity $\bbv_{0}$, one can use the exponential map $\text{Exp}_{\bx_{0}}(\bbv_{0})$ to follow along the geodesic for unit time and obtain the final position $\bx_{1}$.
 Given the initial position $\bx_{0}$ and the final position $\bx_{1}$, one can use the logarithmic map $\text{Log}_{\bx_{0}}(\bx_{1})$ to obtain (one of) the initial velocity that satisfies the boundary condition.
 These geometric operations are also illustrated in Figure~\ref{fig:teaser}, where we show that these quantities are well-defined even if the manifold is covered by multiple charts.

-\subsection{Normalizing flows}
+\subsection{Normalizing Flows}

-A normalizing flow \citep{Papamakarios2021flows} pushes forward a tractable distribution $p(\bu)$ from a \emph{latent space} $\bU$ to a complex distribution in the input space $\bX$ through the bijective transformation $\bbf$, such that the resulting distribution $q_{\btheta}(\bx)$ in $\bX$ can be tractably evaluated.
+A normalizing flow \citep{Papamakarios2021flows} pushes forward a tractable distribution $p(\bu)$ from a \emph{latent space} $\bU$ to a complex distribution in the \emph{input space} $\bX$ through the bijection $\bbf$, such that the resulting distribution $q_{\btheta}(\bx)$ in $\bX$ can be tractably evaluated.